utat-ss/hypernova/hypernova/src/developing_c_code.md

 ## Building Package in-place
 This is useful if you want to quickly rebuild the code without re-`pip install`-ing the entire package.

-When you initially install Supernova, run
+When you initially install hypernova, run

 ```
 pip install -e .